Easy simple green Salad recipe for weight lose

 Prevent bumps and bruises, which will make the greens turn soggy faster, by moving them from the bag to an airtight plastic storage container.

 First, layer the bottom of the container with paper towels.
 They’ll absorb moisture.
-Then, gently pack the leaves in the container and top with another paper towel before storing it in the crisper drawer.
+Then, gently pack the leaves in the container and top with another paper towel before storing them in the crisper drawer.

 Don’t pack the leaves too tightly, or they won’t have breathing room (that can invite rapid rot).